 CALIFORNIA BIGHORN SHEEP

 An iconic resident of the Okanagan and Similkameen valleys, California Bighorn Sheep were once widely found throughout the dry grasslands and rugged terrain of the Southern Interior.
 Unfortunately, only small herds of wild sheep now occur within this historical range.
-In addition to overall habitat loss, many of their traditional migration corridors are now blocked by fencelines and roadways.
-The map below shows the few areas where Bighorn Sheep are still living in the region.
+In addition to overall habitat loss, many of their traditional migration corridors are now blocked by fence lines and roadways.
+This map shows the few areas where Bighorn Sheep are still living in the region.

 Bighorn Sheep are at high risk of diseases often carried by domestic sheep and goats.
 In 1999-2000, 70% of the South Okanagan Bighorn Sheep population died from pneumonia likely transmitted by domestics, which are largely immune to this disease.